5 Characteristics of a Successful Leadership Development Strategy & Approach

 The most effective leadership development approach is one that supports learning and growth across your entire organization.

 HR Execs Share Insights on Where to Invest for the Most Effective Leadership Development

 Most HR executives agree they need leaders who can think strategically, disrupt old-school business models, and create cultures that embrace change and lead in a challenging world.
 But how much are they willing to invest in getting people ready?
 And what types of training and approaches to leadership development are most successful and effective?

-The results are in — we’re sharing them in this benchmarking leadership development spending webinar — and it’s clear from the responses that HR executives believe a strong leadership pipeline is critical to the current and future success of their organization.
+To find out, we conducted research to benchmark typical levels of leadership development spending.
+It’s clear from the responses we received that HR executives believe investing in effective leadership development to build a strong pipeline of leaders is critical to the current and future success of their organizations.

 We compiled their responses to share the 5 factors HR executives believe are critical to a successful leadership development strategy.

 5 Characteristics of an Effective Leadership Development Strategy

 It’s time to say goodbye to the one-size-fits-all model to training.

 The executives in our study reported that the most successful leadership development initiatives involve a blended approach that reflects the organization’s unique culture and business needs.

 Respondents define “blended” broadly and think about it from 2 perspectives: